 View this post on Instagram

-Gloucester Prison was built on the site of Gloucester Castle and has a history that dates back to Norman times.
-Serving as a men’s prison for more than a century, Gloucester was even the site of executions during the mid-19th century.
+Gloucester Prison was constructed on the site of Gloucester Castle and has a history dating back to Norman times.
+It served as a men’s prison for over a century and was even the site of executions during the mid-19th century.